Skip to main content

 3

-PD (Payment Determinations)
+PYMT_D (Payment Determinations)

 Member requests reimbursement for a Part D drug they already paid for out of pocket.